-The following is a summary of the material provisions of the common stock and the preferred stock contained in our certificate of incorporation, bylaws, and Tax Benefit Plan.
-For more detailed definition, please refer to our certificate of incorporation, bylaws, and Tax Benefit Plan.
+The following is a summary of the material provisions of the common stock and the preferred stock contained in our certificate of incorporation and bylaws.
+For more detailed definition, please refer to our certificate of incorporation and bylaws, each as amended.